Examining the long history of the ‘outside agitator’ narrative - KESQ

 “Administrators often make a grave error by engaging in repression of the protests,” he said.
 “That kind of repression often generates more protests and larger protest movements.”

 Already, that appears to be happening.
-As Columbia University administrators called in police last week to disperse student encampments on campus, students mobilized in similar ways at Yale University, the University of North Carolina at Chapel Hill and the University of Texas at Austin, among other colleges and universities.
+As Columbia University administrators called in police on April 18 to disperse student encampments on campus, students mobilized in similar ways at Yale University, the University of North Carolina at Chapel Hill and the University of Texas at Austin, among other colleges and universities.

 In response to administrators’ decisions to bring in law enforcement to quell demonstrations, the conversation has already broadened beyond Israel’s war in Gaza to questions about when free speech on campus crosses a line and what administrators’ obligations are to their students.